Skip to main content

 • If able, provide picture(s) of the danger

-• Depth of the coal seam.
+• The depth of the coal seam.

 • Location of the fire within the coal seam and mined areas.
 Important to determine potential pathways the fire may progress.